DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

 Retcon: There have been several of these, not always done on purpose.

-Ret Gone: Ribbons the Gothitelle, and several Pokémon that were born because of the trainers vanish when the timeline was altered.
-However, Helios and Limna managed to avoid this fate thanks to the power of the Adamant Orb.
+Ret Gone: Ribbons the Gothitelle, and several other Pokémon that were born because of the trainers vanish when the timeline was altered.
+However, Helios and Limna managed to avoid this fate thanks to the power of the Adamant Orb making them time paradoxes.

 Rules Lawyering: The dragons decide to turn humans into Pokémon because if they tried to simply outright slaughter them the legendaries would eliminate them like they did the Alakagross due to the rules of the Vow dictating conduct between humans and Pokémon.